melissa-perez/kittyluv-mock-website/README.md

 <img src="kittyluv.gif" width=200><br>

 ## Required
-- [x] User click on nav bar sections.
+- [x] User can click on nav bar sections to navigate the page.
 - [x] Much of the website is responsive due to Bootstrap.
 - [x] Used HTML and CSS to modify Bootstrap elements and create structure.